MikeSoughton/my-lesson/_episodes/01-introduction.md

 > I need to figure out how to include an actual link {: .callout}

+## LaTeX typesetting

+LaTeX can be easily used with the usual double dollar signs $$y = mx + c$$, although this will appear on the same line.

 ## Code presentation

 I will present code as follows: